Performance, Planet, People

 Delivering investment performance is fundamental to the Impact Strategy and to being an Impact Fund.
 ORIT builds and operates a diversified portfolio of Renewable Energy Assets, mitigating the risk of losses through robust governance structures, rigorous due diligence, risk analysis and asset optimisation activities to deliver investment return resilience and the maximum amount of green energy.

-Potential annual renewable electricity generated once fully operational (31/12/2023)
+Potential annual renewable electricity generation (3/2025)

 The Board views the Impact Strategy as integral to the delivery of the core investment objective, and not as a cost to the Company.
 ESG processes and policies are a prudent risk management tool that improve the financial performance of the Company while reducing risks.
 The ultimate aim is to increase capacity to produce green power and maximise the green electrons produced by the operational portfolio.